amberbiology/scribl/paper/paper.md

 ![NetworkX visualization of a graph database exported as GraphML, generated directly by `scribl`.\label{fig:graph-networkx}](../graphdb-visual.png){ width=75% }

-Once a graph database has been created, queries can be created that are not possible with traditional keyword searching.
-For example, once the scribl output is loaded into a Neo4j database, it is possible to write Cypher queries of the kind: "Show me all of the agents that are involved in the process `nuclear export` along with the articles that describe them".
+Once a graph database has been created, it can be queried with prompts that go beyond the capabilities of traditional keyword searches.
+For example, once the `scribl` output is loaded into a Neo4j database, it is possible to write Cypher queries such as: "Show me all of the agents that are involved in the process `nuclear export` along with the articles that describe them".